bufbuild/buf-action/README.md

 To debug the action, rerun the workflow with debug logging enabled.
 This will run all buf commands with the `--debug` flag.
 See the [re-run jobs with debug logging](https://github.blog/changelog/2022-05-24-github-actions-re-run-jobs-with-debug-logging/) for more information.

+With debug logging enabled, [authenticating without a token](#authenticating-without-a-token) also logs the claims GitHub put in the OIDC token, the registry's HTTP status and request ID for each attempt, and the lifetime of the minted token.
+The tokens themselves are registered as secrets and never logged.

 ## Feedback and support